Learn about market Segmentation, brand and positioning and its importance in International marketing.

 product or service.

-Example of the course Segmentation, brand and positioning:
+Example of the learning unit Segmentation, brand and positioning:

 International Market segmentation allows the exporter: